FABRIC OF SURVIVAL: THE ART OF ESTHER NISENTHAL KRINITZ

 In 1977, at the age of 50, Esther Nisenthal Krinitz began creating works of fabric art to tell her story of survival.
 Trained as a seamstress, but with no training in art, she ultimately created 36 remarkable fabric pictures of strong, vivid images and folk-art realism, meticulously stitching the narrative of her story beneath each picture.

 You can see images of Esther’s work in our Galleries section, where you can access audio narration, and high resolution images and detail.
-To see the original artwork in person, check out our schedule of upcoming exhibitions.
+To see the original artwork or the large-scale photographic reproductions in person, check out our schedule of upcoming exhibitions.

-Those interested in bringing the artwork to their communities–please see our exhibit specifications for venues.
-Because the fragile nature of these fabric creations requires that they only be displayed in venues with museum-quality controlled lighting, environmental controls and security, we are currently creating an additional traveling exhibit of high-quality large-scale photographic reproductions of Esther Krinitz’s artwork for smaller venues.
+Those interested in bringing the original artwork to their communities–please see our exhibit specifications for venues.
+Because the fragile nature of these fabric creations requires that they only be displayed in venues with museum-quality controlled lighting, environmental controls and security, we have created an additional traveling exhibit of high-quality large-scale photographic reproductions of Esther Krinitz’s artwork for smaller venues and exhibitors outside the US.
 Please be in touch with us if this might be of interest to you and your community.

 On occasion over the years, Art and Remembrance has co-sponsored or helped promote exhibits of other art–and particularly fabric art–of those who have experienced war, intolerance and injustice.